decomplexity/SendOauth2/README.md

 # **SendOauth2** #
 A wrapper for PHPMailer SMTP

+NOTE: To avoid a breaking change, V3 (all subversions) had grantTypeValue default to authorization_code.
+In V4.0.0 and any subsequent releases, parameter grantTypeValue has changed to grantType. grantTypeValue will still be accepted but ignored, with the default applying.
+This should only affect those using MSFT support with client_credentials.

 SendOauth2 V4.0.0 supports both OAuth2 and Basic authentication for both Microsoft 365 Exchange email and Google Gmail.
 Yahoo (and hence AOL) supports Oauth2 access tokens obtained via authorization_code grant flow (they do not support client_credentials grants) for using their SMTP gateway.
 The wrapper does not support Yahoo / AOL and has no plan to do so.
 Amazon SES SMTP has its own credentials management system and the wrapper does not support it.